Water Softening & Conditioning FAQs

 Why does bathing in soft water make me feel slick or slippery?

-When you are accustomed to bathing in hard water, you are used to having soap, shampoo, etc. not dissolving all the way because the minerals make it difficult for the cleaning product to dissolve.
+When you are accustomed to bathing in hard water, you are used to your soap and shampoo not dissolving all the way because the minerals in your water make it difficult for them to dissolve.
 Once a water softener is installed, this no longer happens.
-The cleaning agents dissolve fully, creating a slick, slippery, or ultra smooth feel.
+The cleaning agents dissolve fully, suds up more and create a slick, ultra smooth feel.

 Why does my sink, shower, and other fixtures turn yellow?